 As a rule, this service is allocated as a separate item in the general list.
 This is explained, just by the features of the process.
 As you can already understand, it includes not only interpretation into another language, but also the preparation of all content:

-the content of each block,
+images, video materials, the content of each block, menu, headlines buttons and more.

 As a rule, not only linguists are involved in the process of localization.
 In most cases, one cannot do without an engineer, designer, layout designer and programmer.
 Some also attract a local marketer who has knowledge in the field of psychology and mentality of the people for whom the resource is being prepared.